 Chris' passion lead him to Italy.
 He spent the summer splitting his time at prestige restaurants including Michelin-starred Frosio.
 He credits his time at the highly touted Cucina Ceredafor the deeper development of his style.
 “They showed me new possibilities with cooking.
 They could take two ingredients, cook each one in different ways, put them together, and create something highly complex.”

 As the new executive chef at Union Pasadena, Keyser combines the influences from his vast experiences with Union’s signature sustainable practices.
 His simple, yet refined style lays on a foundation of the ethos of Italian cooking.
 “It’s about the core ideologies of Italian cuisine; the simplicity of using quality local ingredients to create flavor.
-California offers endless opportunities to develop flavor – subtle and bold – complex and simple –by reaching out to our local growers, fisherman, farmers and millers.”
+California offers endless opportunities to develop flavor – subtle and bold – complex and simple –by reaching out to our local growers, foragers, fisherman, farmers and millers.”

 Copyright © 2019 UNION Pasadena - All Rights Reserved.